Why You Have A Slow Metabolism

 A lack of calories can be further broken down into the type of calories eaten.
 Insufficient complete protein, lack of carbs, and essential fats can cause a slow metabolism.
 Balance is so important and knowing how to implement each of the macronutrients can rebuild your metabolism.
 This rebuilding process will take some time.

 You have to be patient when you have a slow metabolism.
-You did not destroy it overnight and it’s not going to repair overnight.
+Also, you did not destroy it overnight and it’s not going to repair overnight.
 You have to realize that when you do begin a balanced eating plan, your weight may not drop as you expected.
 You have to repair your metabolism before your body can begin melting body fat.
 Therefore, a temporary side-effect can be weight gain until the healing process is complete.

 On the Road to Metabolic Recovery